Your Journey is about to begin

 • Bachelor's degree

-• Comprehensive Fraternity knowledge and perspective gained by experience at the chapter Executive Council level, campus Panhellenic Council level, or other leadership experience
+• Extensive Fraternity knowledge and perspective gained by experience at the chapter Executive Council level or campus level Panhellenic board experience or campus leadership.

 • Must be able to travel by air and car regularly